quinnlangille/pad-patrol/README.md

 ### Usage

-To get started, you'll need to sign up for a [twilio account](https://www.twilio.com/try-twilio) (They offer a free trial that should accomodate more than enough for the duration of your apartment hunt).
+To get started, you'll need to sign up for a [twilio account](https://www.twilio.com/try-twilio) (They offer a free trial that should accomodate the duration of your apartment hunt).

 Once that's done, you'll need clone this repo